The Oral History Project

 The Mercer Center has undertaken to collect and preserve the life stories of distinguished Georgia lawyers and judges.
 We began recording a series of oral histories with a generous grant from the Foundation of the American College of Trial Lawyers.
-The Journal of Southern Legal History is publishing transcripts of the interviews.
+The Journal of Southern Legal History is publishing transcripts of some of the interviews.
 We hope that the interviews will help law students and lawyers to see and understand what it means to be a professional and to appreciate the personal fulfillment that comes from a career and a life conducted in such a manner.

 Our interviews so far have more than fulfilled our expectations.
 In March 2009, Professor Longan interviewed attorney Frank Jones for two hours in front of a live audience of Mercer law students and faculty.
 Mr. Jones shared stories about his many years of practice in Macon with Jones, Cork & Miller and over two decades at King & Spalding in Atlanta.
 He described his appearances before the U.S. Supreme Court and his service as president of the State Bar of Georgia, of the American College of Trial Lawyers and of the Supreme Court Historical Society.
 Most importantly, Mr. Jones took the opportunity to talk about what professionalism in the practice has meant to him and why he believes it is so important.
 To see the interview, click here.
 The published transcript of the interview is available here.